ecdedios/medical-insurance-charges/README.md

-# Medical Insruance Charges - Linear Regression
+# Medical Insruance Charges - Linear and Ridge Regression

 > Work in progress!
-Exploratory data analysis and machine learning prediction of medical insurance charges framed as a linear regression problem using Jupyter Notebooks and Power BI.
+Exploratory data analysis and machine learning prediction of medical insurance charges framed as a regression problem using Jupyter Notebooks and Power BI.

 ## Project Description